Vitamin A is found in many foods like:

 Vitamin A plays an important role in your vision.
 To see the full spectrum of light, your eye needs to produce certain pigments for your retina to work properly.
 Vitamin A deficiency stops the production of these pigments, leading to night blindness.
 Your eye also needs vitamin A to nourish other parts of your eye, including the cornea.
 Without enough vitamin A, your eyes cannot produce enough moisture to keep them properly lubricated.

 Vitamin A deficiency is the leading cause of preventable blindness in children worldwide.
 An estimated 250,000 to 500,000 children become blind every year because of vitamin A deficiency.
 Half of these children die within a year of losing their sight.

-In pregnant women, vitamin A deficiency causes night blindness and may contribute to maternal mortality.
-Vitamin A deficiency also harms the immune system (the body’s ability to fight disease).
+In pregnant and lactating women, vitamin A deficiency causes night blindness and may contribute to maternal mortality, due to harm to the immune (or disease-fighting) system.
 This increases the chance of death from malaria, measles and diarrhea.